Levi-Opunga/newss-api/Readme.md

 description
 ### <span style="color:red">Note:</span>

-#### For easy testing of endpoints it is much easier to use the h2 persistent database because to delete and reset database completely delete the 'newss-Api.db' file in the home directory.
+#### For easy testing of endpoints it is much easier to use the h2 persistent database because it is faster to delete and recreate rather than reset database completely if need be in postgres.
+Delete the 'newss-Api.db' file in the home directory to achieve this.

 #### Uncomment the following the h2 line and comment the postgres one.